sghall/angular-d3/README.md

-d3-neo4j
+angular-d3
 ========

-Example app using d3.js and Neo4j
+Demo app using Angular, D3, and Neo4j.

 <h4>You can see a live version of the app while it is being developed by going <a href="http://graphs.delimited.io">here</a>.